 - Dehydrate for 24-26 hours until the peaches bend, but are still dry all the way through.

 - Store in a tightly covered container for up to a year.

-If you don’t have a dehydrator, you can put them in a low oven at 200 for 12-24 hours, checking every 2 hours after the first 12.
+If you don’t have a dehydrator, you can put them in a low oven at 200 F (93 C) for 12-24 hours, checking every 2 hours after the first 12.

-- Freezing peaches is a great way to have them on hand for smoothies or baking in pies and cobblers.It requires very little heat or standing over a stove, and is so quick to do.
+Freezing peaches for pie makes holiday baking quick and easy.
+Frozen peaches are also great in smoothies.
+Freezing requires very little heat or standing over a stove, and is so quick to do.